-Doing a Condition Survey with your class - Guidance for teachers
+Doing a condition survey with your class - Guidance for teachers

-As part of the Centenary of the First World War the public are being called upon to help record the condition of our war memorials.
+Spurred on by the Centenary of the First World War the public are being called upon to help record the condition of our war memorials.
 There are around 100,000 war memorials in the UK.
 Information about their condition is being recorded on the War Memorials Online website, where anyone can upload information and photographs about any war memorial.

 Step 2: Plan your visit